valyentdev/ravel/README.md

 - [License](#license)
 - [Star History](#star-history)

-## Roadmap

-There is still a lot of work to be done to stabilize Ravel and make it ready for production:

-- [ ] Create a process jailer for cloud-hypervisor (see the firecracker Jailer)
-- [ ] Enforce resources limitations with cgroups
-- [ ] Secure agent / manager communications with mTLS
-- [ ] Improve the OCI images management on the agent
-- [ ] Private networks with Wireguard
-- [ ] Build a solid implementation of the server to ensure consistency and authorization
-- [ ] Support public IPV6 address for machines
-- [ ] Build a service discovery system and a proxy around Corrosion
-- [ ] Implement machine migrations between workers
-- [ ] Persistent volumes
-- [ ] Lot of tests
-- [ ] Handle different regions properly

 ## About

 Ravel emerges as the building block for [Valyent](https://valyent.dev)'s cloud services.

 Ravel is a **bidding-style orchestrator** for _microVMs_.
 It allows you to create, manage, and destroy microVMs on the fly.
-It supports running OCI images inside cloud-hypervisor micro-vms.
+It supports running OCI images inside microVMs powered by CloudHypervisor.

 ## Technologies